 Events¶

-Why everything is an event¶
+Why everything is an audit-event¶

 There is no separate logger, tracer, or telemetry hook.
 The same channel powers: